aviemet/useInertiaForm/README.md

 ## useInertiaForm

 This hook returns a superset of the original return values of `useForm`, meaning it can be swapped in without breaking anything.
+While many of the methods have been modified to allow for managing nested form data, they all "fall back" to the original functionality when called with the original signatures.

-It overrides the signature of `setData`, allowing the use of dot-notation when supplying a string as its first argument.
+`useInertiaForm` overrides the signature of `setData`, allowing the use of dot-notation when supplying a string as its first argument.
 It also overrides `setErrors`, `getError` and `setDefaults`, and provides the new methods `getData` and `unsetData` to allow easily setting and getting nested form data and errors.
 All of the nested data handlers use the lodash methods `set`, `unset` and `get`.

 Initial data values are run through a sanitizing method which replaces any `null` or `undefined` values with empty strings.
 React cannot register that an input is controlled if its initial value is `null` or `undefined`, so doing this allows you to directly pass returned json from the server, which may have undefined values, into the hook without React complaining.